VCTLabs/MIL-STD-498/README.rst

 * Open 498-STD.PDF in the pdf directory to get started
 * See the 498-INFO.pdf for the original announcement
 * HTML format DIDs in git submodule
+* Or try one of the GitHub template repos (see below)

 Clone with the following to get the submodule::